 Read More Read More

 “Communication” is an all-too-common term in society.
-We talk about needing better communication at work or about how easy it is to talk to a certain friend.
-But what does it really mean to communicate?
+We talk about needing better communication at work or about how easy talking with a certain friend is, but what does it really mean to communicate?
 And is it possible to become a better communicator?
 The short answer is “yes.”
 We can always become better communicators.
 We can start by learning more about communication and by practicing some essential skills.

 Communication is a process.
 It is composed of different aspects working together.
 Each aspect plays a vital role in the communication process and can alter the overall message that we are trying to impart.
 Keep these aspects in mind to better understand the basics of communication and your role in the process.